 So far we have been focusing on using hypermedia to build Hypermedia-Driven Applications.
-In doing so we are following the original networking architecture of the web, and building a RESTful system, in the original sense of that term.
+In doing so we are following and taking advantage of the native network architecture of the web, and building a RESTful system, in the original sense of that term.

 However, today, we should acknowledge that many web applications are often not built using this approach.
 Instead, they use a Single Page Application front end library such as React to build their application, and they interact with the server via a JSON API.
 This JSON API almost never uses hypermedia concepts.
 Rather JSON APIs tend to be Data APIs, that is, an API that simply returns structured domain data to the client without any hypermedia control information.
 The client itself must know how to interpret the JSON Data: what end points are associated with the data, how certain fields should be interpreted, and so on.

 Now, believe it or not, we have been creating an API for Contact.app.